World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -26

 Mustafa T. Effect of allicin from garlic powder on

-serum lipids and blood pressure in rats fed with a high
+serum lipids and blood pressure in rats fed with a

 cholesterol diet.
 Prostaglandins Leukot Essent Fatty